jaredpar/jaredpar.github.io/_posts/2008-10-20-custom-exceptions-when-should-you-create-them.md

 ---
 layout: post
 ---
-I think the best answer is: rarely.????
-It's really hard to go straight to a justification here though.??
+I think the best answer is: rarely.'?
+It's really hard to go straight to a justification here though.
 I find that answering a different question will eventually shed led on when to create a new exception.

 > "What are the benefits of creating a new/custom exception?"

 The answers I come up with or have heard before are ...

-  1. Provides a type safe mechanism for a developer to detect an error condition.??
+  1. Provides a type safe mechanism for a developer to detect an error condition.

-Without a custom exception a developer would be forced to compare an existing value on an existing exception class in order to determine if a particular error occurred.??
-To ensure this was unique across applications and environments a unique identifier would need to be inserted as well (likely a GUID).??
+Without a custom exception a developer would be forced to compare an existing value on an existing exception class in order to determine if a particular error occurred.
+To ensure this was unique across applications and environments a unique identifier would need to be inserted as well (likely a GUID).
 The resulting code would be quite ugly and maintainability would be a question mark.

   2. Add situation specific data to an exception